 A DSLR or mirrorless camera is ideal, but even a good smartphone can get you started.
 I'm using an old Canon 450D/Xsi but the newer Rebel T7 would be even better.
 A wide-angle lens is perfect for capturing large portions of the sky.
 The Canon 10-18mm image stabilized zoom lens is what I use, and it's a great one to start out with!
 A sturdy tripod is essential for long exposure shots.
 This Slik U8800 lightweight travel tripod is ideal and offers many "pro" features at a great low price!
 This helps to minimize camera shake.
 I use a JJC model that offers self-timer, interval timer, long-exposure timer and exposure-count setting features as well as simple remote shutter.

 In addition to physical equipment, software like Stellarium can help you find celestial objects, and there's a ton of both free and commercial software for editing your images and turning them into masterpieces.
-We'll talk more about that in a future episode.
+We'll talk more about that in a later chapter.

-In the next episode, we'll dive deeper into setting up your gear and choosing the right settings for your first shots.
+In the next chapter, we'll dive deeper into setting up your gear and choosing the right settings for your first shots.
 Until then, happy shooting, and I'll see you...in the dark!

+Until next time, clear skies and I'll see you in the dark!
+Connnect with me quickly at BlueSky!
 Want more content?
 Please subscribe to my YouTube channel.
-Or you can (usually) watch live on Twitch.
+Or you can (usually) watch live sessions on Twitch.
 Or even better, help support me in creating new content, getting new equipment to test, and to gain access to all of my digital imaging raw data!
 All content is copyright 2024 by astropotamus.com

 Essential Gear and Setup